GGC-DSA/RealtorInfo/README.md

 [Labor Dataset](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fgeorgiadata.org%2Fsites%2Fdefault%2Ffiles%2Flabor_24.xlsx&wdOrigin=BROWSELINK)
 [Crime Dataset](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fgeorgiadata.org%2Fsites%2Fdefault%2Ffiles%2Fcrime_24.xlsx&wdOrigin=BROWSELINK)
 [Wikipedia List of Georgia Municipalities](https://en.wikipedia.org/wiki/List_of_municipalities_in_Georgia_(U.S._state))

+## Project Usage
+This project provides an analysis of real estate trends across counties in Georgia, focusing on factors like unemployment rates, crime levels, labor availability, and healthcare facilities.
+Users can explore the relationships between these factors and housing prices through statistical models and interactive dashboards.
+The project is intended for educational purposes, data analysis practice, and showcasing the use of AI/ML techniques in real-world datasets.

 ## Main Results
 Proximity to major cities has a correlation to average property value. (interactive map on website)